Staying in Thailand’s vibrant capital

 That said, taxis can still be a convenient option, especially if you’re not near a metro station.

-Interestingly, taking a tuk-tuk can often be more expensive than a taxi, but if you’re willing to embrace the traffic (and pollution), it can be a fun way to get around the city.
+Interestingly, taking a tuk-tuk can often be more expensive than a taxi, but if you’re willing to embrace the traffic (and the pollution), it can be a fun way to get around the city.

-River ferry buses and other boats offer a great (and very scenic) way to get around Bangkok, especially if you’re near the water.
-Most boats travel up and down the Chao Phraya River, but you can also explore some of the smaller canals, giving you a unique perspective of the city.
+Most boats travel up and down the Chao Phraya River, but you can also explore some of the smaller canals, giving you a unique perspective on the city.

 When to visit Bangkok